UncleSamSwiss/ioBroker.loxone/README.md

     -   total to 0
     -   lastActivation to 0

+### InfoOnlyAnalog

+Provided by virtual states as well as the Loxone Touch switch.

+-   `value` (ro) the state value (number) of the control
+-   `value-formatted` (ro) if configured, the formatted value of the state (using the "Unit" format from Loxone Config)

 ### InfoOnlyDigital

 Provided by virtual states as well as the Loxone Touch switch.